Dr Matthew Davey

 Contact details:

 I am an algal physiologist and ecologist.
-My key interests are in understanding the diversity of metabolism in natural ecosystems and controlled environments and how such knowledge can be translated for innovation purposes by collaborating with industrial partners involved in biotechnology, bioenergy and natural high value products.
+My key interests are in understanding the diversity and plasticity of metabolic traits in natural ecosystems and how such knowledge can be translated for innovation purposes.

 Funder: NERC Standard Grant Start & end date: 2021-2024